berkeleyGamedev/DecalWebsite/pages/labs/lab6/lab6.md

 You will explore different properties of the Rigidbody2D component, and how changes made to them will affect the behavior of the GameObject that they are attached to.
 You will also be introduced to a few different types of movement control, as well as different methods of capturing user input from a keyboard or a controller.

 You will complete a series of exercises designed around different properties of the Rigidbody2D component; each one can be completed by varying the property in question in order to achieve a desired behavior for the GameObject.
 You will also explore movement control by using different movement methods to navigate a ball through a maze.
-Finally, you will combine the concepts covered in the previous sections in order to create a Rube Goldberg machine in Unity.

 Upon completion of this lab, you should understand how to use the Rigidbody2D properties covered in the exercises.
 You should also be able to explain, in your own words, the differences between different types of movement control.
 You should be familiar with a few different ways to process user input and how changing the values of different fields in the Input Manager can affect gameplay.